Iconoclasts (video game): Synopsis

 Royal convinces everyone to help him hijack the escape rocket and confront the Starworm himself on the moon.
 Agent Black resolves to stop them, but is killed after transforming into a monstrous creature.
 Upon arriving at the moon base with Robin, Royal gets the Starworm's attention, but it ignores his entreaties until he goes too far and damages it with his powers, provoking it into breaching the base's hull.
 Royal sinks into despair and Robin is forced to leave him behind and return home in an escape capsule.

 The Starworm burrows into the planet and everyone tries to make their peace with the seemingly imminent end of the world.
 Robin, optionally accompanied by Mina depending on dialog choices, goes to its landing site and exploits the damage Royal did to incapacitate it.
 The "Starworm" is revealed to be a vehicle piloted by a large birdlike alien, who had expected to drain the planet of its ivory to refuel, which stands in stark contrast to the veneration by the human society of Ivory and the Starworm.
 After the alien is defeated, Robin causes its vehicle to rupture and discharge a vast amount of ivory, rejuvenating the ecosystem.
 Robin returns home and takes a well-deserved nap.

 In the end credits scene we see what happens to some of the other people of the planet: doctor Gustavo and Teegan start studying their new surroundings post-crisis situation, the ChemiCo Contra rediscover a way to use electricity, Tolo mourns General Chrome's death as the rest of the soldiers recognize him as his new leader, Mina and Samba reunite and share a kiss, Mendeleev furiously cries as Nobel accompanies her and Ash looks at them in the distance before disappearing just as Nobel turns around, Emmet Darland lies in the peak of a snowy mountain alone and lost, his position of power and place in the world now gone, people of the Bastion suffer the consequences of Chrome's insurrection, the isolated members of the tower struggle to find a new purpose in life and Samba and Mina look forward into the new future their friend has given to them.

 Development

 Iconoclasts was in development since 2010, totalling 8 years of development before its 2018 release.
 It was initially called Ivory Springs, then The Iconoclasts.
 The existence of the game was revealed in 2011.
-In 2015, it was announced that it would be released for PlayStation 4 and PlayStation Vita with the assistance of Bifrost Entertainment.
+In 2015, it was announced that it would be released for PlayStation 4 and PlayStation Vita with the assistance of Norwegian publisher and investor, Bifrost Entertainment AS.
 In 2017, the game's release date was announced as January 23, 2018.
 The game would release for Nintendo Switch on August 2, 2018, and for Xbox One on January 23, 2020.
 A version for Amazon Luna was made available on October 20, 2020.
 The game uses Construct Classic as its engine.

 A demo has been released on the game's official website.

 The soundtrack composed by Joakim Sandberg was released February 1, 2018.